ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 ### I. Motivation
 The main goal of the project is MVP development of a fully automated platform for recommending commercial real estate in Moscow from open sources.
-Example: AI Realiste for real estate investing in Dubai.